European Union Emissions Trading System: Allocation

-The total number of permits issued (either auctioned or allocated) determines the supply for the allowances.
+The total number of permits issued (either auctioned or allocated) determines the supply of the allowances.
 The actual price is determined by the market.
 Too many allowances compared to demand will result in a low carbon price, and reduced emission abatement efforts.
 Too few allowances will result in a high carbon price.

-For each EU ETS Phase, the total quantity to be allocated by each Member State is defined in the National Allocation Plan (equivalent to its UNFCCC-defined carbon account.)
-The European Commission has oversight of the NAP process and decides if the NAP fulfills the twelve criteria set out in the Annex III of the Emission Trading Directive (EU Directive 2003/87/EC).
+For each EU ETS Phase, the total quantity to be allocated by each Member State is defined in the National Allocation Plan (equivalent to its UNFCCC-defined carbon account).
+The European Commission has oversight of the NAP process and decides if the NAP satisfies the twelve criteria set out in Annex III of the Emission Trading Directive (EU Directive 2003/87/EC).
 The first and foremost criterion is that the proposed total quantity is in line with a Member State's Kyoto target.

-Of course, the Member State's plan can, and should, also take account of emission levels in other sectors not covered by the EU ETS, and address these within its own domestic policies.
+Of course, the Member State's plan can, and should, also take account of emission levels in other sectors not covered by the EU ETS, and address these within its domestic policies.
 For instance, transport is responsible for 21% of EU greenhouse gas emissions, households, and small businesses for 17% and agriculture for 10%.

 During Phase I, most allowances in all countries were given freely (known as grandfathering).
 This approach has been criticized as giving rise to windfall profits, being less efficient than auctioning, and providing too little incentive for innovative new competition to provide clean, renewable energy.
 On the other hand, allocation rather than auctioning may be justified for a few sectors that face international competition like the aluminium and steel industries.

-To address these problems, the European Commission proposed various changes in a January 2008 package, including the abolishment of NAPs from 2013 and auctioning a far greater share (ca. 60% in 2013, growing afterward) of emission permits.
+To address these problems, the European Commission proposed various changes in a January 2008 package, including the abolishment of NAPs in 2013 and auctioning a far greater share (ca. 60% in 2013, growing afterwards) of emission permits.

 From the start of Phase III (January 2013) there will be a centralized allocation of permits, not National Allocation Plans, with a greater share of auctioning of permits.

+Allocation of EU ETS II credits

+Unlike ETS there is no free allocation for the ETS II emission permits.
+Instead, all ETS II permits will be sold by the EU through auction.